DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/prompting-guidance.md

 - Instead:
     1. Pause and assess the current output.
     2. Explicitly instruct the tool to reconsider its approach or address specific concerns.
-    3. Reformulate prompts to guide the model toward better solutions.
+    3. Rollback and reformulate initial prompt to guide the model toward better solutions.

+### Iterate Thoughtfully

+- If a solution requires multiple loops of refinement, the initial prompt will need revision.
+After 2-3 iterations, revert to the starting point, refine the prompt, or redefine the product requirement document (PRD), then restart.

 ## Handling Complexity